cockroachdb/docs/src/current/v24.1/changefeed-messages.md

 key: use-changefeeds.html
 ---

-Changefeeds emit messages per row as change events happen to watched tables.
+Changefeeds generate and emit messages (on a per-key basis) as changes happen to the rows in watched tables.
 CockroachDB changefeeds have an at-least-once delivery guarantee as well as message ordering guarantees.
 You can also configure the format of changefeed messages with different [options]({% link {{ page.version.version }}/create-changefeed.md %}#options) (e.g., `format=avro`).

 This page describes the format and behavior of changefeed messages.
 You will find the following information on this page: